-- (a) The area of review (AOR) shall consist of the aggregate of one-fourth (1/4) mile radii that extend beyond the edge of each well pad as identified in Appendix B. - (b) Unless corrective action has been taken, the construction of a new injection well or conversion of a well to injection is prohibited within the area of review until all abandoned, improperly sealed, or improperly completed wells that are located within the AOR and penetrate the injection zone are properly plugged and abandoned by the appropriate party.
+- a.
+The area of review (AOR) shall consist of the aggregate of one-fourth (1/4) mile radii that extend beyond the edge of each well pad as identified in Appendix B - b.
+Unless corrective action has been taken, the construction of a new injection well or conversion to an injection well is prohibited within the area of review until all abandoned, improperly sealed, or improperly completed wells that are located within the AOR and penetrate the injection zone are properly plugged and abandoned by the appropriate party.